-- To determine the carbon footprint related to individual student and staff mobility within the current Erasmus programme;
+- Determining the carbon footprint of individual students and staff going on mobility during the 2014-2020 Erasmus programme;

-- To produce forecasts on the ecological impact of higher education students and staff mobility for the next Erasmus programme (2021-2027);
+- Producing forecasts on the ecological impact of higher education students and staff going on mobility during the 2021-2027 Erasmus programme;

-- To raise the environmental awareness of higher education students and staff by offering them a digital tool to visualise the impact of their transport choices when travelling to their Erasmus destination;
+- Raising the environmental awareness of higher education students and staff by offering a digital tool to visualise the impact of transport choices when travelling to their Erasmus destination;

-- To set up incentives to influence the choices of higher education students and staff and evaluate the efficiency of these incentives;
+- Setting up incentives thus influencing the choices of higher education students and staff and evaluate the efficiency of these incentives;

-- To propose higher education students, higher education staff and policy makers options for offsetting carbon emissions;
+- Proposing higher education students, staff and policy makers options for offsetting carbon emissions;

-- To provide policymakers with targeted policy recommendations to implement changes within the Erasmus programme that encourage both greener individual mobility and more sustainable transnational partnerships in the field of higher education.
+- Providing policymakers with targeted policy recommendations that would encourage changes in the Erasmus programme towards greener individual mobility and more sustainable transnational partnerships in higher education.

-- A first report on the current and future transport-related carbon footprint of Erasmus mobilities;
+- A first report assessing current and future transport-related carbon footprint of Erasmus mobilities;

-- A second report on how to reduce the transport-related carbon footprint of Erasmus+ mobilities through the use of visualisation tools;
+- A second report on how to reduce the transport-related carbon footprint of Erasmus+ mobilities using visualisation tools;

-- A third report on how to reduce the transport-related carbon footprint of Erasmus+ mobilities through the use of incentives or carbon offsetting;
+- A third report on how to reduce the transport-related carbon footprint of Erasmus+ mobilities using incentives or carbon offsetting;

 Partners: Lapland University of Applied Sciences, Aristotle University of Thessaloniki, University of Lodz, Erasmus University Rotterdam, Université de Versailles Saint-Quentin-en-Yvelines, Erasmus Student Network, European University Foundation